Missouri Department of Health & Senior ServicesMissouri Department of Health & Senior Services Logo

 Jefferson City, MO 65102

-A smart card that contains WIC food benefits for a WIC household to purchase WIC-approved food at authorized WIC retailers.
+The Missouri WIC card is a magnetic stripe card that contains WIC food benefits for a WIC household to purchase WIC-approved food at authorized Missouri WIC retailers.

 Will there be one card for all household members on WIC?